-Seeing this transcend into a young filmmaker is exhilarating, but this movie is just about movies; it’s also about the boy’s family life.
+Seeing this transcend into a young filmmaker is exhilarating, but this movie isn’t just about movies; it’s also about the boy’s family life.
 It deals with his computer engineer father Burt (Paul Dano) constantly relocating his family because of his job; his mother Mitzi (Michelle Williams) having an affair with Burt’s friend Bennie (Seth Rogen); and how Sam (Gabriel LaBelle) temporality gives up on the dream because of those roadblocks.

 Despite the hardships (also with some antisemitism and family losses), “The Fabelmans” is anything but a downer.
 It wins us through the dreams and pathos, because of how Spielberg refuses to insult his family or anyone else in his life, but rather present them in his own unique style.
 They way Mateo Zoryon Francis-DeFord (as the younger Sammy) uses his hand as a makeshift screen, and how a car ride has to feature electric wires going haywire are both examples of how the filmmaker loves his work.